 Thank the recruiters for considering your application and say that you look forward to hearing from them.

 The nature of a Jaguar Land Rover interview

-Competency-based interviews are based around the candidate’s previous experiences.
+Behavioural interviews are based around the candidate’s previous experiences that evidence key behaviours and characteristics that are important to the business.
+JLR will share these with you ahead of the assessment to help you prepare.
 When answering the questions, JLR recommends setting the scene before describing what you did, how you went about it and what the outcome was.
 It also encourages you to talk about how you solved the problem or improved the situation and what you learned as a result.

 You can find out more about these behaviours and values on JLR’s website.
 When answering your interview questions, think about how you can highlight where you've acted in sync with any of these principles or values.

 The following give a feel for questions that previous candidates have been asked and how you could approach them.
 However, don't assume that you'll be asked the same thing this year.

 Past question: Why do you want to work for Jaguar Land Rover?